The Engineered Future

 That might well have fatal consequences.
 However if such aliens are out there, the chances are overwhelming that they themselves will be engineered.
 The future will still consist of engineered organisms - they just might not be our descendants.

-• Cyborgs: man will become engineered by developing a symbiotic relationship with his machines.
-The human element will then be down-regulated while the machine element comes to dominate.
+• Cyborgs: man could become engineered by developing a symbiotic relationship with his machines.
+The human element would then be down-regulated while the machine element comes to dominate.

-Those opposed to genetic engineering should realise that they are implicitly promoting these alternatives - since they are about the only other realistic options.
+Those opposed to genetic engineering should realise that they are implicitly promoting the other alternatives in the list above - since they are about the only other realistic options.

 References